Otis Armstrong

 Otis D. Armstrong (November 15, 1950 – October 13, 2021) was an American professional football player who was a running back in the National Football League (NFL).
-He was selected in the first round with the ninth overall pick in the 1973 NFL Draft.
+He was selected in the first round with the ninth overall pick in the 1973 NFL draft.
 He played for the Denver Broncos for his entire career from 1973 to 1980.

-High school
+Early life

-Armstrong attended Farragut High School in Chicago, and was inducted into the Chicagoland Sports Hall of Fame.
+Armstrong attended Chicago's Farragut High School and was inducted into the Chicagoland Sports Hall of Fame.

 College career

-Before his NFL career, Armstrong played for Purdue University becoming the school's all-time leading rusher and leader in all-purpose yards.
+Before his NFL career, Armstrong played for Purdue University, becoming the school's all-time leading rusher and leader in all-purpose yards.
 Armstrong was selected to Purdue's All-Time team in 1987 as part of a celebration of 100 years of football at Purdue.
 He was inducted into the Purdue Intercollegiate Athletics Hall of Fame in 1997.

-Armstrong finished his 3 college seasons with 4,601 All-purpose yards (3,315 rushing yards, 897 yards from kickoff returns and 389 passing yards).
-He also scored 24 touchdowns (17 rushing and 7 on returns).
-He was selected the Big Ten MVP in 1972, leading the league in rushing and total offense, while being selected 1st team All-Conference.
-He participated in 4 All-Star games; the Hula Bowl, the East-West Shrine Game, the Coaches' All-American Game, and the Chicago College All-Star game.
+Armstrong finished his three college seasons with 4,601 All-purpose yards (3,315 rushing yards, 897 yards from kickoff returns and 389 passing yards).
+He also scored 24 touchdowns (17 rushing and seven on returns).
+Armstrong was selected the Big Ten MVP in 1972, leading the league in rushing and total offense, while being selected 1st team All-Conference.
+He participated in four All-Star games; the Hula Bowl, the East-West Shrine Game, the Coaches' All-American Game, and the Chicago College All-Star game.